eljefe303030/Melius/README.md

 4. [No Rescale on Interact](https://www.nexusmods.com/starfield/mods/7945) Enable if using NPC Height Variation Mod.
 5. [NPC Height Variation Mod](https://www.nexusmods.com/starfield/mods/7466) Varies NPC heights but can cause clipping of female NPCs and furniture.
 6. [NPC Female Height Patch](https://www.nexusmods.com/starfield/mods/12812) Enable if using NPC Height Variation Mod.
+7. [Royal - Hard Mode Patch](https://www.nexusmods.com/starfield/mods/10581?tab=files) All Starborn, Creature, and Terrormorphs have slightly harder level scaling, damage, and movement speed.
+Player HP gain per level reduced to 15.
+0.85x leveling speed.
-7. [Royal Recycler Patch](https://www.nexusmods.com/starfield/mods/10581?tab=files) not essential but recommend if you use Legendary Module Recycler, as this keeps the text changes from Royal Galaxy.
+8. [Royal Recycler Patch](https://www.nexusmods.com/starfield/mods/10581?tab=files) not essential but recommend if you use Legendary Module Recycler, as this keeps the text changes from Royal Galaxy.
-8. [Skip Intro](https://www.nexusmods.com/starfield/mods/10494) skips past the mining intro to the character creation point. **Do not** skip to the lodge, it will break the game!
+9. [Skip Intro](https://www.nexusmods.com/starfield/mods/10494) skips past the mining intro to the character creation point. **Do not** skip to the lodge, it will break the game!
-9. [Vanilla Flashlight Improved (VFI)](https://www.nexusmods.com/starfield/mods/701) alternative and brighter flashlight.
+10. [Vanilla Flashlight Improved (VFI)](https://www.nexusmods.com/starfield/mods/701) alternative and brighter flashlight.
 If you use this, make sure you disable the default flashlight 'Luxor's realistic Flashlight HD'.

 Since version 1.3.0 of this modlist, a lot of HD texture mods have been removed to help reduce the mod list download size and make the list more performance friendly.
 If you would like to have the best possible graphics, I highly recommend you use the [Starfield HD Overhaul mod](https://www.nexusmods.com/starfield/mods/5124).
 This is save safe to add or remove during a playthrough.